delta6626/365-days-of-code/README.md

 - Day 243 ✅: Implemented backend filtering logic for sending users based on search params, with pagination next
 - Day 244 ✅: Added pagination to the backend function for filtered users, with React Query infinite query planned on the frontend
 - Day 245 ✅: Fixed backend bugs, set up the initial React Query infinite query, and handled loading and undefined states
+- Day 246 ✅: Rendered filtered users on the browse page with infinite pagination, loading states, and error handling

 ## 📌 Notes